 Other useful resources include:

+Patient recruitment timeframes are one of the most important parts of the clinical trial process to consider.
 Without participants, research trials can be underpowered or, worse yet, terminated due to low enrollment.
-CCR offers the participant recruitment expertise crucial to meeting enrollment goals.
+CCR offers participant recruitment resources to assist in meeting enrollment goals.
 Services include:

 You may also want to explore the following resources: